bmlt-enabled/yap/README.md

 2. Once the application is configured you will need to customize the config.php file.
 There are several settings there that are documented in that file.
 There are a number of different ways to utilize the yap platform.

 3. Be sure to get a Google Maps API key.
 Specify this in config.php as the value for `$google_maps_api_key`.
 Make sure you have "Google Maps Geocoding API" enabled on your credentials.
+If you have one already for your BMLT, you can use that as well (you don't need a separate one).

 4. Try testing that your application actually is functioning properly by opening a browser http://example.com/index.php.